 Michele Smith of Advocate Aurora Health emphasizes how offering opportunities for growth means your team is more likely to stay put and truly value their experience with you.

 “As an organization, career mobility is extremely important to us.
 The more opportunities we can provide for our teammates, the more likely they are to stay with us and value their experience.
 For many positions, there are clear levels of progression that an employee may move along.”
-Michele Smith, Director of Workforce and Team Member Development, Aurora Health
+Michele Smith, Director of Workforce and Team Member Development, Advocate Aurora Health

 Not only do transparent career paths keep your current team happy, they also help to attract talent.
 When prospective hires see that you're invested in their long-term development, they're more likely to choose you over the competition.
 Early childhood program Christopher House combatted a lack of candidates by defining various career paths that could originate in entry level positions, and spelling out the education and support associated with moving team members along those career paths.
 For example, the team identified how an entry level position such as Food Aide could grow into a career in early childhood education, with support from the school to earn needed certifications and diplomas.
 They made this information available to applicants, to demonstrate the potential in the role.